ShubhanYenuganti/UclaGymHours/README.md

 ## Future Goals
 Implement a frontend and then test the app locally by running the script that logs occupancy data into mongodb manually per hour.
-Afterwards deploy it into AWS to run the backend and hour-by-hour basis automatically.
+Afterwards deploy it into AWS to run the backend on an hour-by-hour basis automatically.